-Transportation options in Fort Worth are broader than you might think.
-Downtown and Sundance Square first come to mind as pedestrian-friendly, but routes between the heart of the city and the vibrant West 7th and Cultural District are easily walkable.
-It doesn't just stop there.
-So if you’re new to Fort Worth, just visiting, or you want to explore more than just the traditional car/ride share options, here are some transportation solutions for you.
+Transportation options in Fort Worth allow you freedom to roam.
+If you’re new to Fort Worth, just visiting, or you want to explore more than just the traditional car/ride share options, here are some transportation solutions for you.

 Ride the Rails

 The TEXRail commuter rail serves nine stations from downtown Fort Worth to DFW International Airport's Terminal B. It's a great transfer option for visitors staying in Downtown as well as locals looking to shorten their airport commute.
 For just $2.50 one-way, jump on TEXRail from two convenient points in downtown: the historic T&P Station or the Fort Worth Central Station.

 If you’re coming from the airport and staying outside downtown, Fort Worth’s robust Trinity Metro bus system can get you to the Stockyards or any point beyond.

 Splitting time between Big D and Fort Worth?
 The Trinity Railway Express (TRE) has you covered.
 It's the best way to get from the Fort to the American Airlines Center (AAC) and downtown Dallas.
 The train will even wait 30 minutes after the end of your event to ensure all riders make it back.
 This means you can sit back down and enjoy the encore or overtime.

 Take the Trolley